MeghaCoda/megha-search/README.md

 - Add usage of Context - I got tripped up trying to make Context work with Typescript
 - Improve JS bundling to remove unused Javascript, which is making the app painfully slow on mobile 0_0
 - Greatly expand testing
+- Consider a library other than Ant Design Library.
+While it might be pretty, it's SLOWWWW.
 - Use global variables in sass files for spacing and colors
 - Add functional page navigation
 - Add ability to search by company